Disclaimer: This Article is for Educational Purposes ONLY

 My Story From Fat to Fit, Fit to Cancer, and Life Without TRT

 My first major body transformation occurred between the ages of 15 and 16.
 I went from a skinny 125 pounds to a solid 155 pounds in just one year.
-Initially, I bulked up to 180 pounds before cutting down by 25, resulting in a net gain of 30 pounds of muscle.
+During the first eight months, I bulked up to 180 pounds, then cut down by 25 pounds over the next four months—resulting in a net gain of 30 pounds of muscle in a single year.

-Despite my testosterone level being just 172—far below the clinical norm—my transformation was entirely natural.
-No caffeine, no supplements, no muscle enhancers.
-And just to be clear: I’ve never used performance-enhancing drugs.
+Despite my testosterone level being just 172 ng/dL—well below the clinical norm—my transformation from January 2019 to March 2020 was entirely natural: no caffeine, no supplements, no muscle enhancers.
+And to be absolutely clear, I’ve never used performance-enhancing drugs.

 In November 2021, just a year and a half after my second transformation—and only six months after publishing The Fitness Mindset—I was hit with a third recurrence of testicular cancer.
 Over the next ten weeks, from November 15, 2021, to January 21, 2022, I underwent an intense chemotherapy regimen (Etoposide 204mg and Cisplatin 40.8mg), totaling 40 bags.

-However, a study by the University of Washington School of Medicine, which analyzed nearly 150,000 patient cases, found that intramuscular testosterone injections or TRT treatment does not increase the risk of prostate cancer.
-You can access the study here: Brain Donohue, “Study: Testosterone therapy does not raise prostate cancer risk” (June 21, 2018) – UW Medicine | Newsroom.
+A study by the University of Washington School of Medicine, which analyzed nearly 150,000 patient cases, found that intramuscular testosterone injections or TRT treatment does not increase the risk of prostate cancer.
+You can access the study here: Brain Donohue, “Study: Testosterone therapy does not raise prostate cancer risk” (June 21, 2018)—UW Medicine.
 Retrieved: https://newsroom.uw.edu/news-releases/study-testosterone-therapy-does-not-raise-prostate-cancer-risk.

 Can a man live with low testosterone?
 Absolutely.